Schramm's formula and the Green's function for multiple SLE: Schramm's formula

 \subsection{Proof of Theorem~\ref{thm:schramm}}

-Let $P(z, \xi)$ be the function defined in \eqref{Pdef}.
 In \cite{LV2018B}, we carefully analyze the function $P(z,\xi)$ and show that it is well-defined, smooth, and fulfills the correct boundary conditions.
 We summarize these facts here and then use them to give the short proof of Theorem~\ref{thm:schramm}.

 \begin{lemma} The function $P(z, \xi)$ defined in \eqref{Pdef} is a well-defined smooth function of $(z, \xi) \in \mathbb{H} \times (0, \infty)$ which satisfies

 \end{lemma} \begin{proof} See \cite{LV2018B}. \end{proof}